benji-li/RapNet/README.md

 # YeNet
-Deep learning generated rap lyrics trained on a dataset of Kanye West's discography.
+Deep learning generated rap lyrics trained on a dataset of any musician's discography.
 I used [PyTorch](pytorch.org) to create a word-level recurrent neural network utilizing Long Short-Term Memory [(LSTM)](https://towardsdatascience.com/illustrated-guide-to-lstms-and-gru-s-a-step-by-step-explanation-44e9eb85bf21) cells that can generate lyrics upon provided a "primer" word as indicated by the user.

 ## Generated Samples: